cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 There are two ways to access the data of the `fields` from inside of a template:

-- First way is to access to the data of the `fields` with `{{content.xxx}}` syntax.
+- First way is to access to the data of the `fields` with `{{content.foo}}` syntax.
 However, this syntax renders the `field` according to its `filedType`.
 We recommand the usage of this syntax when the `fieldType` is a primative type, such as strings, integer, boolean, etc.

 - For the second way, recall the syntax that we used in the `cards/main-board/addon/templates/isolated.hbs`: